Aime23/Denoflake/README.md

   binary: "111111101100111010110100100000100000000000000000000001"
 }
 ```
+If you try to decompose a something that is not a snowflake it will return false.
+A snowflake is a number written on 23 to 64 bits.

-You can also use your own options
+### You can also use your own options
 ```Typescript
 //With milliseconds
 const snowflake = new Snowflake({